efd1006/nestjs-dependency-graph/README.md

   }
 ```

-Don't forget to update correct path to your root app.module file
+Don't forget to update script path to your root `app.module.js` file

 ### Run